It’s time for another post about your poop health folks! Who are we kidding here, I know my poop posts are your favorite bedtime reading material…

 - You’ll get one type of fiber, usually Psyllium.
 Just like you wouldn’t eat only oranges all day, you shouldn’t have one type of fiber in your diet.
 The issue with fiber supplements is that the companies LOVE to use Psyllium, which is the very fiber that sucks water out of your body to bulk itself up and slows down your digestion.
 You need to get both insoluble and soluble fiber in yo diet.
 Period.

 - Introducing fiber too quickly.
 Our bodies adapt to new situations, but it may take them awhile to get there.
 You wouldn’t expect to run a marathon overnight right?
 Nor should you expect that after years of not getting enough fiber that your body would quickly acclimate to getting 40 grams in one day.
-You will end up farting yourself to the moon.
+You will end up farting yourself to the moon and be paralyzed with pain.

 So What Can Ya Do to Poo?